-- 7.1.2 Seal Application.
-A seal must be applied to the final reproduction of all of the following. - (a) Each sheet of architectural drawings. - (b) The cover, title page, and table of contents of specifications bound in book form. - (c) The title page of details bound in book form and prepared specifically to supplement project drawings. - 7.1.3 Signature and Date Required.
+- 7.1.2.
+Seal Application.
+A seal must be applied to the final reproduction of all of the following: - (a) Each sheet of architectural drawings. - (b) The cover, title page, and table of contents of specifications bound in book form. - (c) The title page of details bound in book form and prepared specifically to supplement project drawings. - 7.1.3.
+Signature and Date Required.
 The signature (manual or electronic) of the licensee and date of signature shall be affixed to the document.
-If a manual signature is used, the signature of the licensee and date of signature shall appear through the seal.
+The signature of the licensee and date of signature shall appear through the seal.